abraunegg/onedrive/readme.md

 ## Project Background
 This project originated as a fork of the skilion client in early 2018, after a number of proposed improvements and bug fixes — including [Pull Requests #82 and #314](https://github.com/skilion/onedrive/pulls?q=author%3Aabraunegg) — were not merged and development activity of the skilion client had largely stalled.
 While it’s unclear whether the original developer was unavailable or had stepped away from the project - bug reports and feature requests remained unanswered for extended periods.
-In 2020, the developer confirmed they had no intention of maintaining or supporting their work ([reference](https://github.com/skilion/onedrive/issues/518#issuecomment-717604726)).
+In 2020, the original developer (skilion) confirmed they had no intention of maintaining or supporting their work ([reference](https://github.com/skilion/onedrive/issues/518#issuecomment-717604726)).

 The original [skilion repository](https://github.com/skilion/onedrive) was formally archived and made read-only on GitHub in December 2024.
 While still publicly accessible as a historical reference, an archived repository is no longer maintained, cannot accept contributions, and reflects a frozen snapshot of the codebase.
 The last code change to the skilion client was merged in November 2021; however, active development had slowed significantly well before then.
 As such, the skilion client should no longer be considered current or supported — particularly given the major API changes and evolving Microsoft OneDrive platform requirements since that time.